 - Serious Risks

-Depression affects about 121 million people worldwide and is a leading cause of disability, according to the World Health Organization (WHO).
+Depression is a serious medical illness.
+Also called “major depressive disorder,” or “unipolar depression,” it affects about 350 million people worldwide and is a leading cause of disability, according to the World Health Organization.

-Some who suffer from depression don't recognize the symptoms, or they attribute them to lack of sleep or a poor diet.
-Others realize they are depressed, but they feel too fatigued or ashamed to seek help.
+If you have depression, you may not recognize the symptoms or may think symptoms are due to a lack of sleep or a poor diet.
+Or you may realize you’re depressed but feel too tired or ashamed to seek help.

 - depressed mood